AxisCommunications/acap-documentation/CONTRIBUTING.md

 To be able to make a pull request you also need:
 - [Github account](https://github.com)

-## Develop and test documentation changes locally
-If you like to propose a code change and see how it looks, you may serve the documentation web page locally.

 ### Build and serve documentation
 In a terminal,